SEB-9-BH/react-state-management/refactoring-state/README.md

 ```

 Inside the anonymous function, you can then call `handleMode('dark')`.
 This way, the `handleMode()` function gets called with the correct parameter, but only in response to the click event.

-Note that we no longer give these `<button>` elements unique ids.
-We're not using `event.target.id` in the handler function anymore, so we no longer require those ids to implement that functionality.

 You can now add additional buttons that pass in their own unique theme names.
 Don't forget to add the new themes to your CSS file!